-Not long ago while flipping through Reddit I came across a post of an internet stranger that had trouble hiding some folders containing images from WhatsApp’s Gallery: that is, the in-built gallery that scours your devices storage for media and allows you to pick stuff to share or post.
+Not long ago while flipping through Reddit I came across a post of an internet stranger that had trouble hiding some image folders from WhatsApp’s Gallery: that is, the in-built gallery that scours your device’s storage for media and allows you to pick stuff to share or post.

-That was guaranteed to work and it did for him, though in retrospect I wish I had suggested something better now that I’ve sort of figured out the culprit behind our woes.
+That was guaranteed to work, and it did for him, though in retrospect I wish I had suggested something better now that I’ve sort of figured out the cause behind this peculiar issue.

 WhatsApp Ignoring .nomedia Files?

-So as it turned out it wasn’t WhatsApp fault that it wasn’t hiding the folders.
-That rested squarely on Android since WhatsApp seems to rely entirely on the stock gallery listings (which uses Media Storage) to populate its gallery.
+As it turned out, it wasn’t WhatsApp’s fault that its gallery wasn’t hiding the folders.
+That rested squarely on Android since WhatsApp seems to rely entirely on the system’s Media Storage to populate its gallery.

 Now that could be an oversight on WhatsApp Devs since it’s a well-known fact that media storage is not the best of media scanners.

-The stock gallery app on my marshmallow device was missing some media folders, and now it seems it was blatantly “ignoring” all the .nomedia files I was creating.
+The stock gallery app on my marshmallow device was missing some media folders, and now it seems like it was blatantly “ignoring” all the .nomedia files I was creating.
+But was it?

 File Manager’s Appending Attributes to .nomedia File

-As I’ve come to find out the problem isn’t media storage’s per se.
+After further investigation, I came to find out the problem wasn’t media storage’s per se.
 The file manager I was using, and likely the one you’re using, is partly to blame.

-Personally I’ve been a long time user of FX File Explorer and it’s what I’ve been using all along to create .nomedia files.
-All the apps I typically use (QuickPic, MX Player) respect it’s .nomedia files however it seems with the exception of the Stock Gallery.
+Personally I’ve been a long time user of FX File Explorer, and it’s what I’ve been using all along to create .nomedia files.
+All the apps I typically use (QuickPic, MX Player) respect it’s .nomedia files with the exception of the Stock Gallery.

 I realized this after using a different file manager (the excellent MiXplorer) to create the .nomedia file and surprisingly, this time it worked; both the stock gallery and WhatsApp had complied.
 But why?